Unboxed-Software/solana-course/content/pda-sharing.md

----
-title: PDA Sharing
-objectives:
-- Explain the security risks associated with PDA sharing
-- Derive PDAs that have discrete authority domains
-- Use Anchor’s `seeds` and `bump` constraints to validate PDA accounts
----

 # TL;DR

 - Using the same PDA for multiple authority domains opens your program up to the possibility of users accessing data and funds that don't belong to them